Skip to main content

 Tooltip

-The MapView component has an optional tooltip that displays additional data point information when hovering over data points from any of the data layers.
-To enable the tooltip a Tooltip subcomponent should be used inside the data layer component (e.g. DotLayer.Tooltip, BubbleLayer.Tooltip, etc.).
-When a Tooltip subcomponent is provided without any children, the default tooltip will be used.
-Every data layer has its own default tooltip due to data shape difference.
+The MapView component displays a tooltip by default when hovering over data points from any of the data layers.
+Every data layer has its own default tooltip due to differences in data shape.

 Customize Tooltip